donnfelker/intelligem/README.md

 # Intelligem

-A local coding agent, used to 'spark ideas'.

-A coding agent that can connect to a vast array of llms (openai, anthropic, gemini, deepseek, ollama and more).
+A local CLI agent written in Ruby that can be used for coding, analysis, etc.

 ## Setup